2B – Water & Wastewater Regulation and Compliance: Update and Interactive Case Study

 Participants will be provided with an overview on municipal and provincial water approvals, and the Municipal Class Environmental Assessment process.

-Participants will then assess what approvals are required for the case study company, Rags to Riches, to discharge water and to take water, as well as ongoing compliance responsibilities following the initial approvals.
-Participants will also assess the company’s dispute with the case study municipality, Watertown, over Watertown’s Class EA.
+Participants will be invited to assess what approvals are required for our case study company, Rags to Riches, to discharge water and to take water, as well as ongoing compliance responsibilities following the initial approvals.
+Participants will also be invited to assess Rags to Riches’ dispute with our case study municipality, Watertown, over Watertown’s Class EA.

 The discharge, violations and reporting